SDFKY/Capstone_DSI/README.md

 <img src = "images/deciles.png" width ="600" height = "450">

-Segmenting by deciles provide a priorty list of patients that require intervention with a higher probability of reaching the Observed Positives.
+Segmenting by deciles provide a business users an easy-to-use segements (deciles) to target based on their capacity and constraints.
+The top decile has a higher probability of reaching the Observed Positives.
 The Top Decile above has a success rate (Precision) of 76% and the Top 2 Deciles have a cumulative success of 70%.
 That is, by targeting the top 20% of the population, 14% of the Observed Positives can be reached.

 The Classification Matrix does not provide any clear and easy to understand strategy for outreach and intervention.
 One has to set p-values to reach the target, which is not easy for business users to comprehend.
 For example, to reach the target of 14% of the Observed Positives using the Classfication Matrix, one has to set a p value and determine the percentage of Precited Positives to choose at random.
 At p =0.4, one needs to reach 38% of the Predict Positives which represents 26% of the total population.
 At p =0.55, one needs to reach 86% of the Predicted Positivies which represents 21% of the total population.

-The decile targetting provides ready to use segments for the business.
+The decile segmentation provides a simple targeting startegy for business to comprehend and deploy.

 ## [Opportunities for Further Improvements](#opportunities-for-further-improvements)